First Muslim Scholar: Ibn Abbas

 At the same time as the Messenger of Allah began having companions, people who affirmed the true faith by deeds, the first scholars also appeared, people who interpreted the laws of Allah, the surahs of the Quran and the sayings of the Prophet, wrote them down in the form of instructions for posterity and taught Muslims the correct understanding of Islam.
 The first such scholar, who by the nature of his activities may well be comparable to a modern university professor, was the Prophet’s cousin and associate, Ibn Abbas.

-When the Prophet became completely weak in 621, Ibn Abbas, 12 years old, was at his bedside and wrote down the last hadith from his mouth.
-The Prophet could already walk with difficulty, and Ibn Abbas, along with another cousin of the Prophet, the future Fourth Rightly Guided Caliph Ali, who was then already 30 years old, carried him on their shoulders.
+When the Prophet became completely weak in 621, Ibn Abbas, 12 years old, was at his bedside.
+And he wrote down the last hadith from his mouth.
+The Prophet could already walk with difficulty.
+Ibn Abbas, along with another cousin of the Prophet, the future Fourth Rightly Guided Caliph Ali, who was then already 30 years old, carried him on their shoulders.

 Ibn Abbas had many disciples.
 In his home, he established the first Muslim university.
 Each day was devoted to teaching one discipline.
 The curriculum included tafsir (interpretation of the Quran), fiqh (law), the distinction between halal and haram, ghazawat (military science), poetry, history of the Arabs before Islam and the campaigns of the Prophet, mirath (laws of inheritance) and Arabic.